coderplus/m2e-connector-for-maven-remote-resources-plugin/README.md

 	or use the  [update site](http://coderplus.com/m2e-update-sites/maven-remote-resources-plugin/)

 2. Remove any [lifecycle mapping metadata](http://wiki.eclipse.org/M2E_plugin_execution_not_covered#ignore_plugin_goal)
-you might have had in your POMs for the remote-resource:bundle or  remote-resource:process goals.
+you might have had in your POMs for the remote-resources:bundle or  remote-resources:process goals.